aragon/geo-browser-contracts/README.md

 - The DAO can upgrade the plugin
 - Optionally, a given pluginUpgrader can upgrade the plugin

-### PersonalSpaceAdminPlugin
+### Personal Space Admin Plugin

 Governance plugin providing the default implementation for personal spaces, where addresses with editor permissioin can apply proposals right away.
+It is a adapted version of Aragon's [Admin plugin](https://github.com/aragon/osx/blob/develop/packages/contracts/src/plugins/governance/admin/Admin.sol).

 Since this plugin has the power to unilaterally perform actions, it is not upgradeable.
 Adding many editors is possible via proposals with a grant/revoke action.